pepstock-org/Charba-Wiki/docs/Integration.md

 ---
 id: Integration
-title: Migration and integration
+title: Integration
 hide_title: true
-sidebar_label: Migration and integration
+sidebar_label: Integration
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

 ## Integration

-Even if **Charba** was born to be a GWT chart library, since version **3.1** it is now more a [J2CL - JavaToClosure](https://github.com/google/j2cl) chart library and GWT is only one of possible framework where **Charba** works.
+Even if **Charba** was born to be a GWT chart library, **Charba** is now more a [J2CL - JavaToClosure](https://github.com/google/j2cl) chart library and GWT is only one of possible framework where **Charba** works.

-**Charba** has got an own DOM tree manager in order to be do not have any strong dependency with DOM framework used for an application but nevertheless it is necessary that the DOM elements of **Charba** can be used by the other frameworks.
+**Charba** has got an own DOM tree manager in order to do not have any strong dependency with a DOM framework used for an application but nevertheless it is necessary that the DOM elements of **Charba** can be used by the other frameworks.

 For this reason, **Charba** provides a set of utilities (casting some own elements to the framework's ones) in order to enable adding a chart into a DOM framework.